RMorgan828/BindingOfIan/README.md

-End of Semester Intro to Computer Science Project!
+4 week End of Semester Intro to Computer Science Project!
-I created this game over the span of 4 weeks for my computer science project, One criteria required for the project was advanced use of a topic that wasn't covered, and I knew setting up enemy and weapon types would be a great way to show of class instances that we werent taught.

-The inspiration is the Binding of Isaac!
+I built a dungeon crawler type game with a movable player, different enemy AI, multiple projectile types, interpretted text files for map changes, and a UI with health, item selection, and pause features.